STAT540-UBC/seminar-01/sm01_intro_to_git.md

 But be careful, while GitHub and many other services are great for tracking files, they may not always have the capacity to store large amounts of data.
-GitHub recommends that repositories are under the size of 1GB (see this github [help](https://help.github.com/articles/what-is-my-disk-quota/) page).
+GitHub recommends that repositories are under a total size of 1GB (see this github [help](https://help.github.com/articles/what-is-my-disk-quota/) page).
-More importantly, GitHub doesn’t allow for files larger than 100MB in size (see [Working with large files](https://help.github.com/articles/working-with-large-files/)).
+More importantly, GitHub doesn’t allow for individual files larger than 100MB in size (see [Working with large files](https://help.github.com/articles/working-with-large-files/)).

-Even for private solo projects, it’s a good idea to push your work to a remote location for peace of mind.
+Even for private solo projects, it’s a good idea to push your work to a remote location (private to only you, or shared with collaborators or the public) for peace of mind.
 Why?
 Because it’s fairly easy to screw up your local Git repository, especially when you’re new at this.
 The good news is that often only the Git infrastructure is backed up.
 Your files are just fine!
 Which makes your Git pickle all the more frustrating.
 There are official Git solutions to these problems, but they might require expertise and patience you can’t access at 3a.m.
 If you’ve recently pushed your work to GitHub, it’s easy to grab a fresh copy, patch things up with the changes that only exist locally, and get on with your life.

 We target GitHub – not Bitbucket or GitLab – for the sake of specificity.
 However, all the big-picture principles and even some